-The public comment period for this Draft EIS extends from December 8, 2023, to January 8, 2024.
-After the 30-day comment period, a Final EIS will be prepared that responds to comments on the Draft EIS and describes a Preferred Alternative (aka the Proposal), which is Action Alternative 1.
-After issuance of the Final EIS, the draft Urban Village Plan, associated development regulations, Planned Action Ordinance, and Development Agreement will be submitted for review by the Planning Commission and City Council.
+The public comment period for the Draft EIS was from December 8, 2023, to January 8, 2024.
+After the 30-day comment period, the Final EIS was prepared.
+Next, the draft Urban Village Plan, associated development regulations, Planned Action Ordinance, and Development Agreement will be submitted for review by the Planning Commission and City Council.
 The Planning Commission and City Council will hold additional public hearings and work sessions to review and receive further public comment on the details and implementation of the final proposed alternative.